These blogs are about the Whaddon Web

 October 2023

-Of silk, cyanide and the CIA - The Bicester Group - article 6 of 9
+Of silk, cyanide and the CIA - The Bicester Group

 The most extensive array of aerial sites set up by MI6 from its HQ at Whaddon was the Bicester Group.
 This spread across five different parishes in the low hills that form the county boundary between Buckinghamshire and Oxfordshire.
 The reason why Bicester had so many sites was that Whaddon, having first constructed there to support British operations, later added similar sites nearby for our American allies.